 Police officers in Las Vegas are legally allowed to pull over any motorist that is engaged in erratic driving and order the motorist to submit to a blood test.
 Besides alcohol levels, an officer will also be actively measuring cannabis levels within the motorist’s blood stream.
 If a given milliliter of blood contains at least two nanograms of cannabis or five nanograms of its metabolite, or the officer has otherwise deemed that the motorist has used enough weed that he or she is not capable of maintaining safe physical control of the vehicle itself, the motorist will be cited with a DUI.

 The passage of the laws that enabled recreational cannabis to be sold in Las Vegas as of July 1, 2017 resulted in lengthy lines and jubilation outside The+Source dispensary location at 2550 S Rainbow Blvd #8, Las Vegas, NV 89146 near the Las Vegas Strip when that date arrived.
-Also in Henderson Nevada at 9480 S Eastern Ave #185, Las Vegas, NV 89123.
+Then on a later date in Henderson Nevada at 9480 S Eastern Ave #185, Henderson, NV 89123.

 It was the first day in which the substance would be legal to sell and purchase for recreational purposes within the bounds of the city, and despite continued tight regulations on cannabis’ sales and possession, the crowds showcased a demographic eager to take advantage of its newfound legalization.